 Keith M. Sellers is operations manager with NTS in Baltimore, Maryland.
 To read past columns or to contact Sellers, click here.

-Editor's Note: This article originally appeared in the February 2017 issue of The PCB Magazzine.
+Eitor's Note: This article originally appeared in the April 2017 issue of The PCB Magazine.